CES tech fair prepares to draw crowds as Covid surges

 “An indoor event with thousands of people at this point in time carries risks, even with vaccination and masking requirements,” Vincent Rajkumar, a professor of medicine at the Mayo Clinic, told AFP.

-The showfloor — which organizers concede may be pocked with gaps after cancellations — was set to include the most buzzed-about tech, such as autonomous vehicles, commercial spaceflight, NFT digital goods, work-from-home tools and the usual array of gadgetry.
+The show floor, which organisers concede may be pocked with gaps after cancellations, was set to include the most buzzed-about tech, such as autonomous vehicles, commercial spaceflight, NFT digital goods, work-from-home tools and the usual array of gadgetry.

 The 2022 show was meant to be the triumphant return of an event that hosted some 170,000 people and more than 4,500 exhibitors in one of the last major US events before virus lockdowns hit in 2020.

-Last year’s event was online-only, with organizers saying it was “not possible to safely convene tens of thousands of people in Las Vegas.”
+Last year’s event was online-only, with organisers saying it was “not possible to safely convene tens of thousands of people in Las Vegas.”

 But as the Omicron variant-fuelled surge of Covid cases began building in December, major names started to drop out or scale back.